patriciogonzalezvivo/eyeo16/README.md

 Note:

-Like efecto mariposa this are images of **fragil and complex system fighting for balance**...
+Like efecto mariposa this are images of **fragile and complex system fighting for balance**...

 **reacting non linearly... temperamentally... unpredictably**